StelKizi/weather-app/README.md

 The [Geolocation Api](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) was also used in combination with OpenWeatherAPI to display the location of the user and present the weather data in the location of the  user.

 ![app_preview](https://github.com/StelKizi/weather-app/blob/master/images/app_preview.png)

+# To Run Locally
+Clone and run `npm install` to your root directory to install the required dependencies.
+You will also need to create a .env file and save your key from [OpenWeatherAPI](https://openweathermap.org/current), and name it as `OPEN_WEATHER_API_KEY`.